illusorier/123/Library/RxJS.md

+什么是观察者模式？

+The **observer pattern** is a software design pattern in which an object, called the subject, maintains a list of its dependents, called **observers**, and notifies them automatically of any state changes, usually by calling one of their methods.

+什么是RxJS？

+RxJS is a library for composing asynchronous and event-based programs by using observable sequences.

+It extends the observable pattern

+ReactiveX combines the Observer pattern with the iterator pattern and functional programming with collections

+> Think of RxJS as Lodash for events

 There are many libraries that make up the Reactive Extensions for JavaScript.

 You are able to create data streams of anything, not just from click and hover events.